awsdocs/amazon-ec2-user-guide/doc_source/recognize-expanded-volume-linux.md

 1. [Connect to your instance](AccessingInstances.md)\.

-1. To verify the file system for each volume, use the df \-hT command\.
+1. To verify the file system and type for each volume, use the df \-hT command\.

    ```
    [ec2-user ~]$ df -hT